tcaceresm/cmascayano_lab/README.md

 # cmascayano_lab
-Scripts for in-house use
+Scripts for in-house use:
- Preparation, running and processing of docking
+ - Check docking folder to more details, including:
- Setup, running and processing of molecular dynamics simulations using AMBER MM/PBSA rescoring of docked poses.
+    - Preparation, running and processing of docking:
- MM/PBSA based on conformations sampled via molecular dynamics.
+        - Support for Autodock-GPU